PrestaShop/docs/src/content/1.7/testing/ui-tests/how-to-contribute-and-create-ui-tests.md

 #### Setup
 [Mocha](https://mochajs.org/) gives us the possibility to load and run files before test files (with [\--file option](https://mochajs.org/#-file-filedirectoryglob)).
-For our campaigns, we use that option to run `setup.js` file, So we can open only one browser for all campaign (and not one browser per test).
+We use that option to run our `setup.js` file.
+This file opens only one browser for the whole campaign (and not one browser per test), since we're then running each test file in its [own context](https://github.com/microsoft/playwright/blob/master/docs/api.md#class-browsercontext).

 #### Browser helper
 This helper file is used to centralize the browser and tab functions called in all tests.